-These expenses typically include costs incurred in connection with the establishment of the DomaCom Fund or Sub-Fund, Investor communications, Unit pricing, auditors' fees, compliance costs and PDS preparation.
+These expenses typically include, but are not limited to, costs incurred in connection with the establishment of the DomaCom Fund or Sub-Fund, Investor communications, Unit pricing, auditors' fees, compliance costs and PDS preparation.

-The Trustee is entitled to be indemnified out of the DomaCom Fund for any liability properly incurred by the Trustee in operating the DomaCom Fund.
+The Trustee is entitled to be indemnified out of the DomaCom Fund for any liability incurred by the Trustee in relation to the proper performance of its duties in respect of operating the DomaCom Fund.
 The Trustee has recourse to DomaCom if the assets in the DomaCom Fund are insufficient to indemnify the Trustee.